-The resource limit is the same as it is for MO HealthNet which is $3,000 for a single individual and $6,000 for a couple.
+The resource limit is the same as it is for MO HealthNet.
+See the Adult Standards Chart for current threshold amounts for single individuals and married couples.
 In addition to the regular MO HealthNet resource exclusions, the following additional exclusions apply:

 - Exclude medical savings accounts for the participant.
 The exclusion of medical savings accounts is limited to deposits of the individual’s earnings while participating in this program up to $5,000 per year and earnings on such deposits.

 - Exclude independent living accounts.
 An independent living account is an account established and maintained to provide savings for transportation, housing, home modification, and personal care services and assistive devices associated with the participant’s disability.
 The exclusion of independent living accounts is limited to deposits of the individual’s earnings while participating in this program up to $5,000.00 per year and earnings on such deposits.